d4n3sh/thedaneshproject/content/posts/2007-10-24-users-shutdowns-and-reboots.md

   - 889737866

 ---
 The &#8220;last&#8221; command.
 Not many people I know use it but there are a quite a few things one could do with it often.
-Let&#8217;s look at users, shutdowns and reboots.
+Let's look at users, shutdowns and reboots.

 The &#8220;last or lastb&#8221; command is typically used to show a listing of the last logged in/out users.
 To view when a particular user last logged in run &#8220;last [username]&#8221;.
 See output below.